 Medical marijuana was legalized in California more than twenty years ago after the Compassionate Use Act of 1996 was passed.
-Otherwise known as Proposition 215, the law made it legal for patients to use medical marijuana.
+Otherwise known as Proposition 215, the law made it legal for medical consumers to use medical marijuana.
 However, because of federal laws and local city bans, medical marijuana dispensaries in Los Angeles and other California cities have never stopped battling one obstacle after another.

 First Dispensary in L.A.

 The first dispensary for medical marijuana in L.A. was a medical collective called the Los Angeles Cannabis Resource Center.
 The dispensary had about 900 medical consumers, with the majority of them being diagnosed with AIDS or cancer.
 The West Hollywood City Council was so much in support of the collective that they gave them a $50,000 donation.
 LA Weekly reported that they also loaned the medical marijuana dispensary $300,000 to help them purchase their building.
 The collective was respected for its integrity and compassion.

 Hundreds of pot shops soon followed and opened up in almost every neighborhood in and around Los Angeles.
 There was a high demand for medical marijuana, and a NPR broadcast stated that by the year 2009, there were more medical marijuana dispensaries in L.A. than Starbucks.

 Community & Political Backlash